 Looking to monitor for performance regressions in your app?
 Or maybe just want to understand your app's baseline performance for your users?

-Visit the "Performance" tab of any user-created mabl browser test to view the cumulative speed index, which is the time your application takes to load your entire test run, charted over the previous 90 days.
-As shown in the image below you can identify when the key user journey you're testing starts taking longer to complete, or simply confirm when your app performance improvements have started to positively impact those same user journeys.
+You can use these metrics to identify when the key user journey you're testing starts taking longer to complete, or simply confirm when your app performance improvements have started to positively impact those same user journeys.

 Enterprise plan feature

 This feature is currently only available to Enterprise plans and mabl trials.
 To upgrade, please contact your mabl CSM.

 A great use of the app load time and API response time charts is to monitor for performance regressions, especially if you're running your tests on a regular cadence.